-The Contractor shall ensure that they and their employees are familiar with local fire procedures on site and ensure that its personnel are suitably instructed as to the content as outlined in the employers / site induction defined in section 2.9

-Unless otherwise agreed, the Main/Principal Contractor on a site/premises, shall be the responsible for ensuring that the fire risk assessment is completed.
+The Contractor shall ensure that they and their employees are familiar with fire procedures on site as outlined in the employers induction defined in section 2.9.Unless otherwise agreed, the Main/Principal Contractor on a site/premises, shall be the responsible for ensuring that the fire risk assessment is completed.
 The Contractor shall provide any mitigation measures that are detailed in the fire risk assessment.